Islamabad Police Host Ceremony To Pay Tributes To Martyred Cops - UrduPoint

 Islamabad Police Host Ceremony To Pay Tributes To Martyred Cops

-The IGP Qazi Jamil ur Rehman distributed gifts among family members of martyred personnel and said that the nation was indebted to martyrs who laid down their lives for security of the country.
-He said that this ceremony was being held to pay tributes to them as the sacrifices of the brave custodian of law would be always remembered.
-"We are proud of police martyrs who have written golden chapter with their blood and ensured protection to the lives and property of the citizens", he maintained.
+The IGP Qazi Jamil ur Rehman distributed gifts among family members of martyred personnel and said that we were indebted to martyrs who laid down their lives for security of the country.
+He said that this ceremony was being held to pay tributes to them as sacrifices of brave custodian of law would be always remembered.
+“We are proud of police martyrs who have written golden chapter with their blood and ensured protection to the lives and property of the citizens”, he maintained.

 He said that 53 policemen embraced martyrdom in the line of duty but did not bow before the anti-social elements.
 The IGP Islamabad assured the families of martyred personnel to stand with them in any difficult time and not to forget the services of those who sacrificed their lives for our bright future.

-He said that special desk had been set up at Police Line Headquarters to facilitate the families of martyred personnel.
-The IGP said that he salutes to the mothers, sisters and widows of martyred cops who always encouraged the brave custodians of law and they sacrificed their lives for the bright future of next generations.
+He said that special desk has been set up at police line headquarters to facilitate the families of martyred personnel.
+The IGP said that he salutes to mothers, sisters and widows of martyred cops who always encouraged the brave custodians of law and they sacrificed their lives for bright future of next generations.

 The IGP mingled with the children of martyred personnel and said that people were living in their houses peacefully due to sacrifices of their elders.
 Lauding the services of the martyred police officers, he said their sacrifices are testimony to the fact that Pakistan is in safe hands.